 Dr. Marks received his AB and MD degrees from Columbia University and postdoctoral training at the National Institutes of Health and the Pasteur Institute.
 Prior to his tenure at MSKCC, he was Professor of Human Genetics and Frode Jensen Professor of Medicine (1968-1980), Dean of the Faculty of Medicine (1970-1973), and Vice President for Health Sciences and Director of the Comprehensive Cancer Center (1973-1980) at Columbia University.

 Dr. Marks is a member of the National Academy of Sciences and the Institute of Medicine and is a Fellow at the American Academy of Arts and Sciences.
-He has been a recipient of numerous honors.
+He has been a recipient of numerous honors, and was most recently awarded the Michael Pupin Medal for Service to the Nation in Science, Technology, or Engineering.
 He has published more than 350 scientific articles in various scholarly journals.